Tormenta FC: 2018

-On January 25, 2018, South Georgia Tormenta FC was announced as the first founding member of USL League One for 2019.
+On January 25, 2018, South Georgia Tormenta FC was announced as the first founding member of USL League One for 2019 in a press conference held at Paulson Stadium's Bishop Fieldhouse.
 The team had an undefeated regular season in 2018, clinching the Deep South Division championship.
-Tormenta FC hosted the conference playoffs in Statesboro, Georgia.
+Tormenta FC hosted the conference playoffs in Statesboro, Georgia, falling to The Villages SC in the Conference Semifinals.

 2019

 On March 29, 2019, Tormenta FC hosted the inaugural match of USL League One, winning 1–0 against the Greenville Triumph and setting a new attendance record of 3,519.
 After a successful start to the season that saw the team in second place, a second-half downturn with 2 wins in their last 16 matches brought them down to 6th place and out of a playoff spot.

+After the conclusion of the season, Tormenta completed the first outgoing transfer in USL League One history, sending Defender of the Year Conner Antley to USL Championship side Indy Eleven for an undisclosed fee.

 2020

 On September 16, 2020, Tormenta announced that it had promoted John Miglarese to Technical Director, and promote previous assistant coach and head coach of Tormenta 2, Ian Cameron, to head coach of the first team.
+The team finished 8th out of 11 in the USL League One table in a modified 16 match season due to the COVID-19 pandemic.

 2021

 On June 8, 2021, Tormenta announced they will be fielding a women's side to compete in the new USL W League beginning in 2022.
+Despite holding a 5th place spot halfway through the year, the USL League One team ultimately finished in 11th place, five points from the bottom of the table.

 2022

 In the off season, the club signed former Tottenham Hotspur F.C. and English youth international player Kazaiah Sterling.

+Tormenta achieved a team-best Round of 32 appearance in the U.S. Open Cup, defeating USL Championship sides Charleston Battery and Birmingham Legion before falling to MLS side Inter Miami, 3-1.
+On October 2nd, 2022, the club opened their own soccer specific stadium, Tormenta Stadium, in a 1-1 draw against the Richmond Kickers.
 The club finished the season in third place, qualifying for the first round of the USL League One playoffs.
-In the club's first ever playoff appearance, they defeated sixth seeded Charlotte Independence and then second seeded Greenville Triumph before winning the final match against Chattanooga Red Wolves SC by the score of 2-1.
+In the club's first ever playoff appearance, they defeated sixth seeded Charlotte Independence and then second seeded Greenville Triumph before winning the USL League One Final against Chattanooga Red Wolves SC by a score of 2–1 in front of a home crowd of 3,045.

+2023

+Tormenta again saw success in the U.S. Open Cup the following season, notching a win over USL Championship side Rio Grande Valley FC Toros to face MLS side Charlotte FC in the Third Round, where they were defeated 4-1.
+The club remained in playoff contention until the final day of the regular season, finishing one point away from the 6th place spot after a 1-1 draw with the Charlotte Independence.